EANorwayService/EA-Groups-CRM/README.md

 ### What is case study/success story?
 The CRM system allows you to mark candidates as potential case studies or success stories.
 You can use case studies/success stories for reporting, testemonials or qualitative evaluation of your 1:1 conversations, for instence. <br/>

+### What is the three-factor model?
+This is a model introduced by the Centre for Effective Altruism to get an overview of the candidates' levels of resources, dedication and realisation.
+You give a score for each candidate from 1-3 on these three factors, and can see aggregated and average scores in the Dashboard and Metrics tabs in the CRM Main.
+Send an email to post@effektivaltruisme.no for more information. <br/>

 ### Who should I contact if I have issues?
 post@effektivaltruisme.no <br/>